Classic Faithful 32x (Jappa and PA) Texturing Rules and Guidelines

 The majority of additional techniques for upscaling blurry textures are shared with noise.

-- AI upscaling, such as a bilinear or bicubic upscaling filter rather than nearest neighbor and doing it by hand can oftentimes do the trick.
+- Automatic upscaling, such as a bilinear or bicubic upscaling filter rather than nearest neighbor and doing it by hand can oftentimes do the trick.
 As it tends to add a lot of additional transition tones, it fits blurry textures very well.

 Picture 51: Left: The programmer art bone block.
 Right: A bilinear upscale of said bone block.